-Digital signatures are provided by the signees who sign the document which is hosted and kept by a digital signature platform.
-It’s the digital signature platform that provides the resources and backing needed for the digital signature to be valid and easy to verify.
+Digital signatures are provided by the signees who sign the document hosted and kept by a digital signature platform.
+The digital signature platform provides the resources and backing needed for the digital signature to be valid and easy to verify.

-Once a person is using a digital signature platform to send, sign, and receive online documents, they can provide their signatures and request others’ signatures as well.
+Once a person uses a digital signature platform to send, sign, and receive online documents, they can also provide their signatures and request others’ signatures.

 When is a digital signature required?